AnyLog-co/documentation/99- INTERNAL & DRAFT sections (NOT publicly visible)/C- Reference Materials/01- configuration examples.md

 </pre>

 #### Create the AnyLog Directories
-The command below will create the AnyLog folders (under the AnyLog root folder) if the folders do not exists.
+The command below will create the AnyLog folders (under the AnyLog root folder) if the folders do not exist.
 The command needs to be issued once (unless the root folder location is changed), and can be placed in a different script file.
 <pre>
 create work directories